Riverdale season 5: When will it be released? What might happen?

 The fourth season of Riverdale has simply launched, airing Wednesday nights on The CW within the US and touchdown Thursday mornings on Netflix for followers within the UK.

-This new season will span 22 episodes… however what does the long run maintain for the wild and wacky sequence after that?
+This new season will span 22 episodes… however what does the longer term maintain for the wild and wacky collection after that?

 - Riverdale boss wished “heroic death” for Luke Perry’s Fred